ISISComputingGroup/ibex_developers_manual/Transtechnik-Power-Supply.md

 - `N` -> turns power supply on, no response.
 Note that must wait 20s after this command before sending any currents etc (due to PSU inrush current).
 In particular, setting new current within 20s of this command may be ignored.
 - `RS` -> Note that must wait 20s after sending this before turning supply on.
 In particular, turning on the supply within 20s may be ignored.

-The statemachine in IBEX enforces appropriate delays between the reset, power, and set current commands.
+The state machine in IBEX enforces appropriate delays between the reset, power, and set current commands.

 # Troubleshooting